 There may be another reason why Thomas is an important contributor to the story.
 Contextually it seems that John’s community is dealing with folks with docetic tendencies.
 These are people who struggle with the physical nature of Jesus.
 These folks aren’t real comfortable with the idea that the Word of God would take on human flesh.
 When Thomas asks to touch Jesus’ body, he offers evidence that Jesus is not a ghost but is a material person.
 That is, Thomas helps to show that Jesus is not a ghost or a communal hallucination.
 Therefore, even though John is often seen as being the most explicit advocate of Jesus’ divinity, in this scene we see him demonstrating that Jesus is also truly human – the Word made Flesh.

 This passage offers us a good opportunity to discuss the challenges posed to belief in the physical resurrection of Jesus by modern scientific worldviews.
-The bodily resurrection of Jesus seems require belief in the supernatural, which modern scientific worldviews do not easily countenance.
+The bodily resurrection of Jesus seems to require belief in the supernatural, which modern scientific worldviews do not easily countenance.
 Many Christians prefer to see the resurrection appearances in terms of a vision rather than an actual appearance.
-The first story, that of Jesus walking through walls, could be understood easily in such a way, but what about Thomas’ experience?
-While I recognize that challenges posed by belief in a physical resurrection, without the story seems incomplete and unattractive.
+The first story, that of Jesus walking through walls, could be understood easily in such a way, but what about Thomas’s experience?
+While I recognize the challenges posed by belief in a physical resurrection, without it the story seems incomplete and unattractive.
 Could a vision sustain a community going forward?
 Do we put our lives on the line for a metaphor?
-As for John, he’s pretty clear that this was physical event and not a dream.
+As for John, he’s pretty clear that this was a physical event and not a dream.
 This is confirmed in chapter 21, where it appears that Jesus had breakfast (fish and bread) with the disciples.

-Lest we get ahead of ourselves, we should return to John 20, which closes with this message: Jesus did many signs during this post-Easter period of communion with the disciples, while other stories could be presented, for John this is sufficient to induce belief.
+Lest we get ahead of ourselves, we should return to John 20, which closes with this message: Jesus did many signs during this post-Easter period of communion with the disciples, while other stories could be presented, for John, this is sufficient to induce belief.